 Can Moxlife-BD Paediatric Dry Syrup cause an allergic reaction?

 Yes, Moxlife-BD Paediatric Dry Syrup can cause an allergic reaction.
-It is considered to be harmful for patients with known allergy to penicillins.
-Get emergency medical help if you have any signs of allergic reaction like hives, difficulty breathing, or swelling of your face, lips, tongue or throat.
+It is considered to be harmful for patients with known allergies to penicillins.
+Get emergency medical help if you have any signs of an allergic reaction, like hives, difficulty breathing, or swelling of your face, lips, tongue, or throat.

 Can the use of Moxlife-BD Paediatric Dry Syrup cause diarrhea?

 Yes, the use of Moxlife-BD Paediatric Dry Syrup can cause diarrhea.
-It is an antibiotic which kills the harmful bacteria.
-In addition to that, the medicine may affect the helpful bacteria in your stomach or intestine as well and cause diarrhea.
+It is an antibiotic that kills the harmful bacteria.
+Additionally, it may affect the helpful bacteria in your stomach or intestine as well and cause diarrhea.
 In case you experience diarrhea, drink plenty of water or other fluids.
-Talk to your doctor if diarrhea persists and you notice any signs of dehydration, like less frequency of urination with dark colored and strong-smelling urine.
+Talk to your doctor if diarrhea persists and you notice any signs of dehydration, like less frequent urination with dark colored and strong-smelling urine.
 Do not take any other medicine without consulting a doctor.

-Can I take Moxlife-BD Paediatric Dry Syrup to treat cold and flu?
+Can I take Moxlife-BD Paediatric Dry Syrup to treat a cold and flu?

 No, Moxlife-BD Paediatric Dry Syrup does not treat a viral infection like the common cold or flu.
 Consult your doctor and avoid self-medication.